 Tip 6: Understand Brain Development And Age-appropriate Behavior

-Children under the age of three cannot reason because the part of their brain2 responsible for understanding consequences and making sound judgment has not yet developed.
+Children under the age of three cannot reason because the part of their brain (prefrontal cortex) responsible for understanding consequences and making sound judgment has not yet developed.
 So for children in this age group, redirection instead of reasoning or giving consequences should be used.

 For older children, you can help their cognitive development by reasoning and giving them choices.

 When children are old enough to reason (older than three), every misbehaving episode can be turned into an invaluable life lesson.

 For instance, what is the lesson of breaking a toy?
 It means the child cannot play with it any more.
 If he didn’t like the toy, he should have given it to a friend or donate it so that others could enjoy it.
 If he broke a toy out of frustration, help him find other outlets to release the anger such as punching a pillow.
 It is also a good opportunity to give him vocabularies to explain his feelings (“I am angry because…”) rather than acting out.
 You are helping him develop his communication skills at the same time.